 The body of a human being needs a lot of preparation before it is subjected to any task.
-Preparation is important in the sense that it helps the body to develop a mechanism of getting rid of excess lactic acid that causes tiring of the muslces.
+Preparation is important in the sense that it helps the body to develop a mechanism of getting rid of excess lactic acid that causes tiring of the muscles.
 This scenario is applicable to sports training.
 In sports training, the biggest question is what are the principles of exercise? there are so many principle of conducting a physical exercise but our main point of focus will base on eight principles and 5 principles of fitness.

 Here are the selected key principles of sports training for effective body exercise.

 Eight key Training Principles and Methods for sports

 The first principle is known as the balance principle.
 Here, the training and best exercise should take into consideration the kind of training proportions that are sufficient for training.
 For instance, group training should consider the minimum level of training to different individuals.
 This is because different individuals have different levels of standing training manuals.
 Therefore, a right proportion of training should neither be underdone or overdone to give room for smooth subsequent training.

 You may also read, Best exercise for endurance

 Secondly, there is the principle of individualization.
 The principle of individualization base on different factors of the human body as presented by nature.
 These characteristics include age, gender, prior experience and the rate through which an individual progress form on level to another.
 With all these characteristics in mind, a trainer will be able to give a right proportion of exercise and training to his or her trainee to avoid any overload.